Most people don’t really know or understand how to use these types of accounts to reduce their taxes and help pay for health care expenses.

 You must report the HSA account on your taxes.
-HSA contributions that are made via payroll deduction are free of income and payroll taxes until you withdrawal funds.
-When you reach age 65, if you wish to withdraw the money, it will be subject to income tax.
+HSA contributions made via payroll deduction are free of income and payroll taxes until you withdraw funds.
+When you reach age 65, it will be subject to income tax if you wish to withdraw the money.
 If you withdraw money before you turn 65 and use it for anything other than medical expenses, you’ll have to pay income tax and a 20 percent penalty.
 You do not have to start taking money out of the account by a specified age as you do with some other types of retirement accounts.
 However, after you enroll in Medicare, you can’t contribute any more to your HSA.

 High Deductible Health Plan Minimum Deductible:

 2021: $7,000 single or $14,000 family

 Paying Health Care Expenses with an FSA (Flexible Spending Account)

 Your employer owns your FSA, but you can put money into it if you would like.
 The IRS sets the amount that you and your employer can put into an FSA each year.
 You do not need to declare an FSA account on your taxes.